Trinidad and Tobago

 Reading Time: < 1 min

-Trinidad & Tobago is a small state of the Commonwealth, with a largely rural population of about 1.4 million.
-Literacy rates are high, as are enrolment rates for primary and secondary education.
+Trinidad & Tobago is a small state of the Commonwealth, with a largely rural population of over 1.5 million (World Bank, 2022).

 Highlights